MillikanAlumni

 ROBERT W. BOWER (Choir and Music)

-Music teacher at Millikan; died around October of 1999.
+Music teacher at Millikan; died October 28, 1999.

 Andrew Friedman Class of '78, "Tevye" in Fiddler on the Roof, May 1978, submitted the following: